 Lila the Lilac Fairy

-Six year old Sally loved to walk in the garden at the family villa.
+Six-year-old Sally loved to walk in the garden at the family villa.
 She saw many varieties and colors of flowers.
 Everything smelled so nice together.
 Nature is good at making that happen.

 She got back by the stone wall to the lilac bushes.
 The smell of them almost overwhelmed her, they were so fragrant.
 That’s where she saw a small girl who was about a foot tall with dark hair.
-She wore a floor length lavendar robe and had a garland of lilacs in her hair.
+She wore a floor length lavender robe and had a garland of lilacs in her hair.
 Sally couldn’t believe what she saw and had to rub her eyes and look again.
 The girl was still there.